 - Has any serious health problem like asthma, diabetes, sickle cell disease, or

-- Is younger than 2 years, but especially if younger than 6 months as young children are at an increased risk of influenza infection, hospitalization, and serious complications including death.
+- Is younger than 2 years old, but especially if younger than 6 months as young children are at an increased risk of influenza infection, hospitalization, and serious complications including death.